Strange Boutique (band): Early years, Easter Island EP and The Loved One (1987-1991)

-Monica Richards and drummer Daniel Ingram had formed the band Madhouse in Washington DC in 1983, and throughout its four-year history, had transformed from straight punk-rock into a strange melodic power mix, due to the Mick Carne-esque talents of their third bassist, virtuoso Franz Kellner, and the metal wall-of-noise brilliance of guitarist Fred Smith, who joined the band in 1986 after leaving Beefeater.
+Monica Richards and drummer Daniel Ingram had formed the band Madhouse in Washington DC in 1983, and throughout its four-year history, had transformed from punk-rock into a melodic mix, featuring the bass playing of Franz Kellner and the guitar work of Fred Smith, who joined the band in 1986 after leaving Beefeater.

 In 1987, Madhouse sold their name to a jazz ensemble who was on a major label.
-Through a classified AD in the weekly DC City Paper, bassist Steve Willett joined the group; the chemistry was instant and within a short time an entirely new set of songs was written.
-Now as Strange Boutique, the band's new material surged with the energy of the DC post-punk scene while embracing an unexpected sense of melody.
-Creating their very own eclectic brand of powerful, guitar-driven ethereal pop, with a touch of world music influence and mystical imagination, Strange Boutique had its own style: "a swirling, soaring guitar, ethereal vocals, and a pulsating rhythm section... aural heaven."
+Through a classified ad in the weekly DC City Paper, bassist Steve Willett joined the group; the chemistry was instant and within a short time an entirely new set of songs was written.
+As Strange Boutique, the band's material incorporated elements of the DC post-punk scene and melody.
+Developing a guitar-driven ethereal pop sound with world music influences, Strange Boutique was described as having "a swirling, soaring guitar, ethereal vocals, and a pulsating rhythm section."

 Early recordings of “Step Softly” and “Feast Your Eyes” wound up on DC-based compilations and provided a calling card for the new lineup and sound.
 The band's first EP, Easter Island, featuring the pulsing lead track, “Quicksand Minds" followed in May of 1989.
-The new record and engaging live shows prompted positive attention and momentum.
-The onstage energy was electric and immediate; a combination of tethered chaos (Fred), mesmerizing charm (Monica) and a cracking rhythm section (Danny and Steve) that made the whole thing move.
+The new record and live shows received local attention.
+The performances featured a combination of Fred's guitar work, Monica's vocals, and the rhythm section of Danny and Steve.

 Following a performance supporting Killing Joke in D.C., the two bands struck an immediate friendship, and KJ gave Strange Boutique the support slot for their next UK shows.
 The band took the chance and flew to London, performing a number of well-received shows in support of Killing Joke.

 In between live shows the band worked constantly on new material.
 Quickly leaving the early material behind, the group found its stride in yet another new batch of songs.
 The new stuff had a swagger and a groove... the edges were soaked in reverb and Monica found a place on top of it all.
 A limited 7” single featuring “A Happy Death” and a cover of Magazine’s “A Song From Under the Floorboards” was released on Y&T records.

 Strange Boutique entered the studio in February, 1991 to record their long-awaited debut album The Loved One.
 The album, which featured a new recording of their EP favorite "Quicksand Minds", was released on their own Bedazzled Records in the Fall of 1991 Around this time, drummer Daniel Ingram left the band to explore his expanding musical interests.
 He joined England's Swervedriver for their 1992 world tour, and moved to London.
 Rand Blackwell joins the band as the new drummer.